The Best Hotels on the Las Vegas Strip You Can Book with Points

 Another product of the Hyatt & MGM Hotels partnership is the Park MGM Las Vegas.
 Formerly the Monte Carlo, the Park MGM recently opened and is now the newest hotel on the Las Vegas Strip.
 The property can be booked starting at 15,000 World of Hyatt points each night.

 The Waldorf Astoria Las Vegas

 In the fall of 2018, The Waldorf Astoria took over the famed Mandarin Oriental on the Las Vegas Strip.
 That means you can book one of the most luxurious properties on the Strip using points.

 A cash night at the property will cost between $200 and $400 depending on the time of year and the events in town.
 Luckily, however, you can book a night at the Waldorf Astoria Las Vegas for only 80,000 Hilton points per night.

 Hilton also makes it incredibly easy to pool points with fellow Honors members, making award stays even easier.
 You can combine points with up to 10 other members, with few restrictions on who qualifies.

 There are plenty of options to pile up Hilton Honors points.
-The American Express Hilton Honors Ascend card is offering 125,000 bonus points after spending $2,000 in three months.
+The Hilton Honors American Express Surpass Card is offering 125,000 bonus points after spending $2,000 in three months.
 This card also comes with some great benefits like Priority Pass Select membership for airport lounges, automatic Hilton Gold status and more.

-Click Here to learn more about the Hilton Honors Card from American Express.
+Click Here to learn more about the Hilton Honors American Express Surpass Card.